directvt/vtm/doc/vt-input-mode.md

 Handshake steps:
 1. Terminal requests a new size, omitting all other parameters.
-   - Application adapts to the new size, e.g. by updating, cropping or removing visible lines.
+   - Application receives the request and prepares for resizing, e.g. by updating, cropping or deleting visible lines.
-2. Application replies with the same message.
+2. Application replies with the same message as the request.
 3. Terminal applies the new size and sends the changes.
    - Application updates its UI.